dsgt-arc/plantclef-2025/user/mgustineli/README.md

 > Use it to test out new ideas or to fork code/notebooks from other people and to share the results with them.

 ## 1. Project Setup
-To organize your work, create a main `clef` folder.
+To organize your work on **PACE**, create a main `~/clef` folder.
 This will be your working directory for cloning repositories and managing project files.

 ### Steps to create the `clef` directory:
 1. **Navigate to your home directory:**